google-research/perch-hoplite/perch_hoplite/db/README.md

 ## Backends

 The Hoplite database is accessed via the API in `interface.py`.
 It is possible to reimplement the API on different backends.
-As of this writing, two backends are implemented: an SQLite database and an in-memory implementation which simply uses a number of Numpy arrays.
+As of this writing, two backends are implemented: an SQLite+usearch database and an in-memory implementation using a collection of Numpy arrays and dicts.

-The `db_loader.py` file contains some tooling for dumping an instance of a Hoplite database into a new backend. (eg, persisting an in-memory database to SQLite, or loading an SQLite database into memory for faster operation.)
+The `db_loader.py` file contains some tooling for copying a Hoplite databases, including into a new backend. (eg, persisting an in-memory database to SQLite+usearch.)

 ## Database structure